Skip to main content

 Isombe

-A traditional dish made from cassava leaves pounded into a fine paste and cooked with onions, spices, and sometimes eggplant and spinach.
-Often served with meat.
+Cassava leaves pounded to a fine paste and cooked with onions and spices, sometimes with eggplant and spinach worked in.
+It's often served alongside meat.

 Matoke